yufanana/ComputerVision02504/cv_notes.md

 - Homography matrix, $H$
 - Essential matrix, $E$
 - Fundamental matrix, $F$
+- Projection matrix, $P$
+- Camera instrinsics, $K$
-- Tip: if the matrix is multiplied by a homogeneous coordinate, it is scale-invariant
+- *Tip: if the matrix is multiplied by a homogeneous coordinate, it is scale-invariant*

 Scale-variant

-- Projection matrix, $P$
 - Rotation matrix, $R$
-- Camera instrinsics, $K$
 - Translation vector, $t$

 ### Degree of Freedoms (DoF)